A CPU in Lua

 end

-We can change the FDX function to use the fetch function and also print out the A register:
+We can change the FDX function to use the fetch function and print out the A register:

 local FDX = function()